Krinhj/meme-matcher/docs/PRD.md

 ### Step 2: Desktop App Usage

-1. Launch the desktop app: `python app.py`.
+1. Launch the desktop app: `python app.py` (no web interface; a window opens immediately).
 2. The webcam feed starts automatically (live-only, no upload mode).
-3. The app continuously detects facial emotion and gestures (if any).
+3. The viewer loads `memes_index.json`, pre-renders each meme panel, and then runs FER on every _N_th frame (configurable via `--analyze-interval`).
+4. The emotion vector from the most confident face is compared against the cached meme vectors; if the best cosine score clears the `--similarity-threshold`, that meme is shown, otherwise the placeholder stays visible.
-4. The window renders:
+5. The window renders:
-   - Left/Top half: live webcam preview
+   - Left/Top half: live webcam preview with an overlay that states the latest meme match or “none yet”.
-   - Right/Bottom half: current matched meme or a friendly "No meme matched yet" placeholder
+   - Right/Bottom half: current matched meme or the friendly "No meme matched yet" placeholder.
-   - Optional overlay text such as emotion breakdown or match score
+   - Optional overlay text such as emotion breakdown or match score (future enhancement).

 ### UI Layout